Mike Kolls (L) for Congress

 The Constitution of the United States.
 This is unfortunate and dangerous.

 Today, many polls and surveys suggest that millennials agree with Socialism.

 Our youngest adults are frustrated with the system being against them.
-Their support of Senator Bernie Sanders (D-VT) bears this out.
+Their support of Senator Bernie Sanders (D-VT), and Democratic Socialism, bears this out.